Operation Pawan: The Operation

 The first IPKF operation was launched on 9 October 1987.
-Code-named Operation Pawan (Hindi for Wind), it was expected to neutralize LTTE operational capability in and around Jaffna.
-This included the capture or neutralization of the LTTE's chain of command which was expected to leave the rebel movement directionless in the face of the impending assault on the LTTE strongholds by the IPKF.
+Code-named Operation Pawan (Sanskrit for 'Wind'), it was expected to neutralise LTTE operational capability in and around Jaffna.
+This included the capture or neutralisation of the LTTE's chain of command which was expected to leave the separatist movement directionless in the face of the impending assault on the LTTE strongholds by the IPKF.

 On the nights of 9 and 10 October, the IPKF raided and captured the LTTE radio station at Tavadi and the TV station at Kokkuvil, while the printing presses of two LTTE-sponsored newspapers were destroyed.
-These operations also led to the capture of nearly 200 Tiger rebels.
-In retaliation, the LTTE ambushed a Central Reserve Police Force (CRPF) convoy near Tellipallai, killing four Jawans, as well as an IPKF post at Tellipallai with automatic weapons and mortar fire on an IPKF post.
+These operations also led to the capture of nearly 200 Tiger separatists.
+In retaliation, the LTTE ambushed a Central Reserve Police Force (CRPF) convoy near Tellippalai, killing four jawans, as well as an IPKF post at Tellipallai with automatic weapons and mortar fire on an IPKF post.
 Later that day the Tigers ambushed a 10 Para Commando jeep on patrol, killing all five occupants.

 On 10 October the Indian 91st Brigade, consisting of three battalions and led by Brig.
 J. Ralli, also began its push into Jaffna.